 Leptomeningeal metastases, also know as carcinomatous meningitis, refers to the spread of malignant cells through the CSF space.
-These cells can be originated both in primary CNS tumours (e.g. drop-metastases), as well as from distant tumours that have metastasised (haematogenous spread).
+These cells can originate from primary CNS tumors (e.g. drop metastases), as well as from distant tumors that have metastasised via haematogenous spread.

 type I: fracture with <3 mm antero-posterior deviation